Object Fidelity Diffusion for Remote Sensing Image Generation: Method

 \subsection{Preliminary}

 Diffusion models \citep{song2021denoising} aim to capture the underlying data distribution $ p(x) $ by iteratively reconstructing data from a noisy representation that is initially sampled from a standard normal distribution.
 Denoising Diffusion Probabilistic Models \citep{ho2020denoising} parameterize the model as the function \( \epsilon_{\theta}(x_t, t) \) to predict the noise component of the sample \( x_t \) at any time step \( t \).
 The training objective is to minimize the mean squared error (MSE) loss between the actual noise \( \epsilon \) and the predicted noise \( \epsilon_{\theta}(x_t, t) \):

-Stable Diffusion \citep{Rombach_Blattmann_Lorenz_Esser_Ommer_2022, qiu2025noise} utilizes a pre-trained VQ-VAE \cite{van2017neural} to encode images into a lower-dimensional latent space, performing training on the latent representation \( z_0 \).
+Stable Diffusion (SD) \citep{Rombach_Blattmann_Lorenz_Esser_Ommer_2022, qiu2025noise} utilizes a pre-trained VQ-VAE \cite{van2017neural} to encode images into a lower-dimensional latent space, performing training on the latent representation \( z_0 \).
 In the context of conditional generation, given a text prompt \( c_t \) and task-specific conditions \( c_f \), the diffusion training loss at time step \( t \) can be expressed as:

 where $ \mathcal{L} $ represents the overall learning objective of the complete diffusion model.
 This objective function is explicitly applied during the fine-tuning of diffusion models in conjunction with ControlNet \citep{zhang2023adding}.